My unfiltered review of TranslattePress, the WordPress translation plugin

 If you want to switch from Google Translatte to Deepl to improve your translations, your content will remain on Google Translatte, so you'll have to delete the entire translated database to be able to switch to Deepl translation.

-I've tried deleting the article and putting it back, but it doesn't work, so if you change the translation mode, the new articles will have the translation you want.
+I tried deleting the article and reposting it, but it didn't work.
+So if you change the translation mode, the new articles will have the translation you want.

-• Button to disable translation of article or page
+• Button to disable translation of the article or page

-• List of urls translated when article is modified
+• List of translated URLs when editing the article

 • Manage 404s (or at least set something up)

-If you see other things blocking you on TranslattePress don't hesitate!
+If you see anything else that's blocking you on TranslattePress, don't hesitate to let us know!

 Found this helpful?
 Share it with a friend!